 The exercise price of our Warrants is \$11.50 per Warrant.
-We believe the likelihood that Warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Class A Common Stock, the last reported sales price for which was \$3.55 per share on June 27, 2022.
-If the trading price for our common stock is less than \$11.50 per share, we believe holders of our Public Warrants and Private Placement Warrants will be unlikely to exercise their Warrants.
+We believe the likelihood that Warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our common stock.
+If the trading price for our common stock is less than \$11.50 per share, we believe holders of our Public Warrants and Private Placement Warrants will be unlikely to exercise their Warrants

 In connection with the Business Combination, prior to Closing, HYAC's public stockholders exercised their right to redeem 30,525,729 shares of Class A Common Stock, which constituted 96.1% of the shares with redemption rights, for cash at a redemption price of approximately \$10.01 per share, for an aggregate redemption amount of \$305,471,974.
 The shares of common stock being offered for resale pursuant to this prospectus by the selling securityholders represent approximately 79.7% of shares outstanding on a fully diluted basis as of June 16, 2022.
 Given the substantial number of shares of common stock being registered for potential resale by selling securityholders pursuant to this prospectus, the sale of shares by the selling securityholders, or the perception in the market that the selling securityholders of a large number of shares intend to sell shares, could increase the volatility of the market price of our common stock or result in a significant decline in the public trading price of our common stock.
-For instance, two Members will each hold 34.5% of our outstanding shares of Class A Common Stock upon exercise of their Exchange Rights (as defined below), and will be able to sell any or all of such shares for so long as the registration statement of which this prospectus forms a part is available for use.
-See "Selling Securityholders" for additional information.
 Even if our trading price is significantly below \$10.00, the offering price for the units offered in HYAC's IPO, certain of the selling securityholders, including the Sponsor, may still have an incentive to sell shares of our common stock because they purchased the shares at prices lower than the public investors or the current trading price of our common stock.
-While the Sponsor and other holders of the Founders Shares may experience a positive rate of return on their investment in our Class A Common Stock, the public securityholders may not experience a similar rate of return on the securities they purchased due to differences in their purchase prices and the trading price.
-See also "Risk Factors-Risks Related to Ownership of Our Securities-Sales of our Class A common stock, or the perception of such sales, by us or the Selling Securityholders pursuant to this prospectus in the public market or otherwise could cause the market price for our Class A common stock to decline and certain Selling Securityholders still may receive significant proceeds."
-For example, based on the closing price of our Class A Common Stock of \$3.55 as of June 27, 2022, the Sponsor and other holders of the Founder Shares would experience a potential profit of up to approximately \$3.55 per share, or approximately \$28.2 million in the aggregate.
+For example, based on the closing price of our Class A Common Stock of \$4.50 as of June 16, 2022, the Sponsor and other holders of the Founder Shares would experience a potential profit of up to approximately \$4.50 per share, or approximately \$35,693,750 million in the aggregate.